Lab Alumni

 Diana Camarena (Spring 2017-Fall 2018)

 Diana worked with Hairy Fleabane, a common summer Central Valley weed.
 She studied its germination rate and survival rate after being treated with glyphosate, a very commonly used herbicide.
 She had a 2017-18 research internship from USDA-NIFA-NLGCA, which allowed her to work on this project in the summers of 2017 and 2018.
-She currently has a full-time job at an undisclosed location.
+She has just returned to the Fresno State Plant Science department for an MS degree.

 20180329_084833Chyann Stiles (Summer 2018-Fall 2018)